chunkypixel/atari-dev-studio/README.md

 7800basic is included as part of this extension with many thanks to Mike Saarna (RevEng).
 7800basic is an external project and can be downloaded separately [here](https://github.com/7800-devtools/7800basic).
 Further information about this release is available here at [AtariAge](http://atariage.com/forums/topic/222638-7800basic-beta-the-release-thread).

 ### dasm (release 2.20.13 - 2020219)
 dasm is a versatile macro assembler with support for several 8-bit microprocessors including MOS 6502 & 6507, Motorola 6803, 68705 & 68HC11, Hitachi HD6303 (extended Motorola 6801), and Fairchild F8.
 Matthew Dillon started dasm in 1987-1988.
-Olaf 'Rhialto' Seibert extended dasm in 1995. dasm has also been maintained by Andrew Davie (2003-2008) and Peter Froehlich (2008-2015). the DASM team has taken over maintaining and updating dasm since 2019.
+Olaf 'Rhialto' Seibert extended dasm in 1995. dasm has also been maintained by Andrew Davie (2003-2008) and Peter Froehlich (2008-2015).
+The DASM team has taken over maintaining and updating dasm since 2019.

 dasm is an external project and can be downloaded separately [here](https://dasm-assembler.github.io).